 Key differences in action

 Ionic, as a hybrid development framework uses PhoneGap/Cordova to reproduce native components.
 Cross platform app development is more commonly undertaking using Cordova, ngCordova, Ionic, or a combination of two development frameworks.

 On the other hand, React Native’s building blocks are reusable components compiled directly in the native platform.
 You get a consistent look and feel to every component.
-This component-based structure gives you all the speed, functionality and feel of a native app, and you can even apply – using plugins – React Native components to an existing apps code, instead of needing an entire overhaul.
+This component-based structure gives you all the speed, functionality and feel of a native app.
+You can apply React Native UI components to the existing app code without significant alteration.

 Ionic also allows for immediate feedback, thanks to instant previews of your app on mobile devices.
 Any time you make a change, your app instantly refreshes.

 Hybrid apps run the same code and appear similar, irrespective of the platform.
-Ionic takes this into account and adjusts features to make cross-platform app development a smoother experience so that you can write an app once and it can run anywhere with minimal changes.
+Ionic takes this into account and adjusts features to make cross-platform app development a smoother experience.
+So, you can write an app once and it can run anywhere with minimal changes.